-The Non-Executive Directors will not receive any annual remuneration for the financial year to 31 December 2021.
-The Independent Directors purchased 50,000 Sponsor Shares each from the Sponsor Entity for nominal value prior to the Offering.
+The Non-Executive Directors will not receive any annual remuneration for the financial year ending 31 December 2021.
+However, prior to the Offering each Independent Non-Executive Director will purchase 20,000 Sponsor Shares from the Sponsor Entity at the nominal value of \$0.0001 per Sponsor Share.